-- Ensure the promotion of Gospel Values, the school's Mission Statement and the Whole School Rules in and around school - Ensure the health, safety and welfare of all staff and children - Lead by example in the implementation of the Behaviour Curriculum, reinforcing the need for consistency throughout school - Be highly visible throughout school - Monitor that the Behaviour Curriculum is being implemented consistently by all staff members - Reports to governors regarding the effectiveness of the Behaviour Curriculum and on the frequency of significant behaviour incidents - Be a positive role model - Praise and encourage positive behaviour through Congratulation assemblies and rewards - Support staff in dealing with dangerous pupil behaviour - Investigate incidents, updating CPOMs appropriately - Ensure appropriate and proportionate use of sanctions - Work closely with parents/carers of children displaying challenging behaviour - Review the Behaviour Policy implementation regularly - Ensure all teaching staff and lunchtime supervisors are provided with high quality CPD to support with behaviour management
+- Ensure the promotion of Gospel Values, the school's Mission Statement and the Whole School Rules in and around school - Ensure the health, safety and welfare of all staff and children - Lead by example in the implementation of the Behaviour Curriculum, reinforcing the need for consistency throughout school - Be highly visible throughout school - Monitor that the Behaviour Curriculum is being implemented consistently by all staff members - Reports to governors regarding the effectiveness of the Behaviour Curriculum and on the frequency of significant behaviour incidents, including an annual review of interventions, hotspots and ensure equitable treatment across demographics. - Be a positive role model. - Praise and encourage positive behaviour through Congratulation assemblies and rewards - Support staff in dealing with dangerous pupil behaviour - Investigate incidents, updating CPOMs appropriately - Ensure appropriate and proportionate use of sanctions - Work closely with parents/carers of children displaying challenging behaviour - Review the Behaviour Policy implementation regularly - Ensure all teaching staff and lunchtime supervisors are provided with high quality CPD to support with behaviour management